robertdewitt/DATOESG/README.md

 Here are the steps to proceed:

-1. clone the repo from github
+1. Clone the repo from github
 2. tar xvfz mana_data.tgz - this will unpack the parquet formed market data and analytics for the models to run against.
+3. Inside the Gym directory, the primary model driver can be found: research_train_test_vec.ipynb
+4. Run the cells sequentially and you should be able to reproduce the results as reported.
+All models are seeded so they should be deterministic.